coreyja/caje/plan.md

 - [x] Create Endpoint to fetch any missing pages from the origin
   - This will be used to populate the cache
   - If there are things in Sqlite that are not in the File System, we should fetch them from the origin
+- [x] Setup `.vscode` for Debugging and sharing recommeneded extensions

+Today we worked on some of the Admin endpoints.
+We improved `_caje/list` to show the TTL of the cached pages.

+We also added some endpoints to clear both the Filesystem and Database.
+These were VERY helpful in debugging the `_caje/populate` endpoint.
+We spent some time trying to figure out why we weren't use the cached requests after we populated the cache from the DB.
+For this debugging we decided to try an actual debugger for probably my first time in Rust!
+Took a bit of figuring out how to use it, but eventually learned that the HOST headers weren't matching mostly because I was using the ORIGIN instead of the requested HOST.

+Justus_Fluegel from Twitch Chat helped me get the vscode settings all nicely wired up for Debugging and Building our Rust project.
+Thanks for the help!

+## Next Steps

 - [ ] Move some hard coded proxy information to config file
 - [ ] Allow proxying to multiple origins
 - [ ] Move the cache population to a seperate process that runs in the background
 - [ ] Make `_caje` endpoints require some kind of authentication
+  - Probably via some kind of Axum extractor?
 - [ ] Move the cache dir to somewhere persisted in the Fly.io VM
 - [ ] Write an awesome Readme.md
 - [ ] Cleanup and Publish `litefs-rs` to crates.io